-The city government has put in place several measures to ensure interoperability and data reuse.
-Highlights include:

-- Several base registries are accessible by other public administrations through the APP IO channel implemented by the National Digital Transformation Team: population registry, property taxes and car pass for residents; - Milan has adopted the following service components: pagoPA (ePayment), SPID (eID), and ANPR (National Population Register); - The application programming interface platform featured 160 APIs on 30 April 2019, is used to develop services for the municipality, supports 2000 transactions per second and receives 1,800,000 calls per month.
-Eight third parties use the APIs, mostly partners of H2020 projects.

-- Service co-design

-- Percentage of digital transactions

-- Co-creation exercises

-- Acceptation of qualified trust services

-- Usage of qualified trust services

-Milan has taken several actions to enhance collaboration between government organisations and other public stakeholders.
-Highlights include:

-- At least 10 co-creation exercises took place in several domains.
-In all new ICT projects, the city embeds user-centric co-creation with employees and citizens.
-Public registers/web enrolments have been used in 2014-2016; - The percentage of digital transactions strongly varies, ranging from 30% for new ID card appointments and resident parking permits, to 50% for certificates and 100% for education services applications and other services that are exclusively available online; - Qualified trust services are accepted, including SPID, Firma digitale and PEC; - Sixteen percent of the Milan citizen base has been enabled to the full range of online services (350,000 verified identities) using SPID.
+Digital plan aligned The City of Milan has an Enterprise Architecture plan (Piano di Trasformazione Digitale) aligned with the European Interoperability Framework as well as an interoperability platform.
+At the with Interoperability moment, co-creation is not foreseen for all innovation projects.
+Milan has different "digital Framework bridges" with other major cities, is a member of the OASC and is active in at least 15 EU Co-creation policy projects.
+Participation in EU projects Participation in international networks INTEROPERABILITY AND REUSE Base registries The city government has put in place several measures to ensure interoperability and data reuse.
+Highlights include: Application Several base registries are accessible by other public administrations through the APP IO Programming Interface channel implemented by the National Digital Transformation Team: population registry, (API) provision property taxes and car pass for residents; API users Milan has adopted the following service components: pagoPA (ePayment), SPID (eID), and ANPR (National Population Register); API calls per month The application programming interface platform featured 160 APIs on 30 April 2019, is used Percentage of uptake to develop services for the municipality, supports 2000 transactions per second and receives of services by local 1,800,000 calls per month.
+Eight third parties use the APIs, mostly partners of H2020 authorities projects.
+COLLABORATION Milan has taken several actions to enhance collaboration between government organisations Service co-design and other public stakeholders.
+Highlights include: Percentage of digital At least 10 co-creation exercises took place in several domains.
+In all new ICT projects, transactions the city embeds user-centric co-creation with employees and citizens.
+Public registers/web Co-creation exercises enrolments have been used in 2014-2016; The percentage of digital transactions strongly varies, ranging from 30% for new ID card Acceptation of appointments and resident parking permits, to 50% for certificates and 100% for education qualified trust services services applications and other services that are exclusively available online; Usage of gualified Qualified trust services are accepted, including SPID, Firma digitale and PEC; trust services Sixteen percent of the Milan citizen base has been enabled to the full range of online services (350,000 verified identities) using SPID.
 More than 50% of the new users logging in the first time are using SPID.

-There are several internal links providing training on digital matters for the City of Milan staff about different themes: document management, interoperability, data protection, etc. There is also an ICT innovation portal called Innesco.

-The use of Key Performance Indicators for digital government is depicted in The penetration index, which serves as adoption rate also of online services (the percentage of use of digital services compared to traditionally delivered services).
+SKILLS Recruitment of There are several internal links providing training on digital matters for the City of Milan staff about different themes: document management, interoperability, data protection, etc. There is personnel from also an ICT innovation portal called Innesco. the private sector Training on digital matters MONITORING KPIs on digital The use of Key Performance Indicators for digital government is depicted in The penetration index, which serves as adoption rate also of online services (the percentage of use of digital aovernment services compared to traditionally delivered services).
+KPIs on the uptake of online services KPIs on users' co-creation